rosera/nd032-c1-programming-with-javascript-project-starter/README.md

 What are the advantages of using Promises over Callbacks?
 * Promises allow for cleaner syntax in long asynchronous flows Promises avoid callback hell Promises more explicit error handling Promise states make it easier to control the entire timeline of an asynchronous flow

+Explain the purpose of the finally clause in Promises.
+* Finally runs after either the final .then or .catch
+* Finally is for logic that you want to run in either the resolve or reject case
+* It is optional and should only be added if you have a reason to use it

+Name one Promise method for handling multiple Promises and give one use case for when you might need it.

+* Promise.All You need information from multiple sources and you expect them all to resolve.
+You can use this in any case where it would be considered an error for any of the Promises to reject.
+* Promise.AllSettled You need to make many requests and get an overview of which requests failed or succeeded, for instance if you need to poll multiple resources to which are available.
+* Promise.Race You only care about the fastest of a set of Promises.
+If you are building a timeout or a request that is time sensitive and not important after a certain amount of time, this would be the method to use.